fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 Please do not expect TAs to debug your code.
 This is not a good use of their time, and part of the goal of this course is to turn you into a great tester and debugger.
-However, the TAs can help you find and fix your bugs.
+However, the TAs can help you find bugs and offer you the proper approach to resolving them.

 ### Discussion Forum

-All important course announcements will be made on Slack.
-We will be creating channels where students can ask for help and recieve input and feedback from both their fellow students as well as course staff.
+All communication this semester will be centralized on Piazza.
+Please ask all questions there, and feel free to make private posts if you need to communicate with course staff directly.

 ### Piazza Etiquette